9 Best Summer Camps In New England Guide 2022

 Of course, the lakeside camp has no shortage of water activities.
 Campers learn canoeing, kayaking, kneeboarding, paddleboarding, fishing, water polo, and so much more.
 Kingswood is the perfect camp for active young boys who love playing games and sports.
 They’ll develop their athletic abilities and develop essential values like discipline and teamwork.

 Everwood is a 70-acre summer camp by Lake Massapoag in Sharon, Massachusetts.
-While it’s smaller than other camps, it still has all the activities you want your child to enjoy, like arts and crafts (see this guide on acrylic paint), water sports, theater, music, and tournaments that teach teamwork and sportsmanship.
+While it’s smaller than other camps, it still has all the activities you want your child to enjoy, like arts and crafts, water sports, theater, music, and tournaments that teach teamwork and sportsmanship.

 The overnight camp philosophy is built around Five Star Points, which reflect the emotional and social skills they want your child to learn during their stay.
 This includes independence, integrity, friendship, teamwork, and inspiration.
 This day camp is a good option for kids ages 4 to 15 years old and is led by experienced camp directors.